web-animations/web-animations-js/Home.md

     commit pushed to web-animations-js in step #4.
 Copy the release notes from `History.md` added in step #2.

+6. Once you've pushed to web-animations-js, run `npm publish` from that checked-out folder

+   To do this, you'll need to be a collaborator [on the NPM project](https://www.npmjs.com/package/web-animations-js), or have a collaborator help you.

 ## Pushing from web-animations-next to web-animations-js

     git fetch web-animations-next